 Part of the fun are the clever appliqués at the pocket and along the bottom of the main skirt.
 We carefully fussy cut six bloodcurdling motifs from our selected fabric, which adds a fun pop of color (and comedy).

 There’s also a friendly little appliquéd ghost flying across the bodice.
 Isolating individual motifs like this from within a fabric is a great way to highlight a design – especially when working with seasonal prints, which lend themselves to themed elements that can be pulled out and featured.
+When shopping for your fabric, look for a collection that offers larger motifs that could work for these kind of appliqués.

 There’s no hocus-pocus on how the apron goes together.
 We’ve included lots of detail and extra photos to take you every step of the way.
 And, as always, we include links to full step-by-step tutorials for any specialty techniques, such as the appliqué, gathering, and finishing.